Subdivision-Based Mesh Convolution Networks: Introduction

-Instead, inspired by the image pyramids in 2D CNNs that allow local features to be aggregated into larger-scale features at different levels, we note that subdivision surfaces also construct well-defined hierarchical mesh pyramids.
+Instead, motivated by image pyramids in 2D CNNs that allow local features to be aggregated into larger-scale features at different levels, we note that subdivision surfaces also construct well-defined hierarchical mesh pyramids.
 A subdivision surface is a smooth surface produced by refining a coarse mesh.
-In particular, in Loop subdivision~\cite{loop1987smooth}, each triangle mesh face is split into 4 triangles and then vertex positions are adjusted to smooth the new mesh (see Fig.~\ref{fig:4to1_mapping}(a)).
+In particular, in Loop subdivision~\cite{loop1987smooth}, each triangle mesh face is split into 4 triangles and then vertex positions are updated to smooth the new mesh (see Fig.~\ref{fig:4to1_mapping}(a)).
 As a result, the Loop subdivision scheme gives a 1-to-4 face mapping from the coarse mesh to the finer one.
 Correspondingly, if a mesh has the same connectivity as a Loop subdivision surface, it has a natural correspondence to a one-level-coarser mesh, and indeed, a carefully constructed Loop subdivision surface may preserve the Loop property over several levels leading to a fine to coarse hierarchy.

-Furthermore, in any closed 2-manifold mesh, every face is exactly surrounded by 3 other faces.
-The fixed number of face neighbors suggests a regular structure analogous to that of pixels in images, which makes it ready for deriving a standard convolutional operation on meshes.
+Furthermore, each face in any closed 2-manifold mesh is exactly surrounded by 3 other faces.
+The fixed number of face neighbors suggests a regular structure analogous to that of pixels in images, making it suitable for deriving a standard convolution operation on a mesh.

-We use Loop subdivision sequence connectivity as a basis for \emph{\SubdivNet} which can learn feature representations for meshes with such connectivity.
-By carefully using the neighbors of faces, we define a novel convolutional operation on mesh faces; it allows variable kernel size, stride, and dilation; so that various popular convolutional operations on 2D pixel grids can readily be transferred to this domain.
-Thanks to the flexibility of our new convolutional operation on triangle meshes, successful neural networks in the image domain, such as ResNet~\cite{ResNet16}, Deeplab v3+~\cite{DBLP:conf/eccv/ChenZPSA18}, etc., can be naturally adapted to meshes, which is not the case for previous mesh convolution methods.
-Thus, unlike previous convolutions defined on meshes~\cite{DBLP:conf/eccv/WangZLFLJ18,DBLP:journals/tog/HanockaHFGFC19,DBLP:conf/aaai/FengFYZG19}, ours can operate on a larger receptive field and is more capable of mesh feature learning.
+In this paper, we propose \emph{\SubdivNet}, which can learn feature representations for meshes with Loop subdivision sequence connectivity.
+Using the neighbors of faces, we define a novel convolution on mesh faces that supports variable kernel size, stride, and dilation.
+Thus, ours can operate on a large receptive field.
+Because of the flexibility of our new convolution on triangle meshes, successful neural networks in the image domain, such as VGG~\cite{DBLP:journals/corr/SimonyanZ14a}, ResNet~\cite{ResNet16}, and DeepLabv3+~\cite{DBLP:conf/eccv/ChenZPSA18}, can be naturally adapted to meshes.